caugustine2022/Resume/README.md

 ### **Professional Summary**
 ----

-Highly skilled Senior Information Technology and Cybersecurity Professional pursuing a Ph.D. in Information Technology, bringing innovative ideas to cloud security, infrastructure management, and compliance.
-Proven track record of enhancing security postures through risk assessments, vulnerability management, and implementation of robust security measures.
-Adept at leveraging advanced tools like Splunk, Prometheus with Grafana, and AWS services to optimize security monitoring and incident response.
-Demonstrates strong leadership in guiding cross-functional teams and managing complex security projects.
-Combines academic expertise with hands-on experience, offering a unique blend of theoretical depth and practical knowledge to tackle evolving cybersecurity challenges in private and government environments.
+Solutions-Oriented Information Technology and Cybersecurity Professional | Ph.D.
+Candidate in Information Technology Dynamic and highly skilled cybersecurity professional with a proven track record of enhancing organizational security, optimizing IT infrastructure, and ensuring compliance with regulatory standards across private and government sectors.
+Expertise in conducting risk assessments, managing vulnerabilities, and implementing advanced security measures to protect critical systems and sensitive data.
+Proficient in utilizing cutting-edge tools such as Splunk, Nessus, and AWS services to enhance security monitoring, incident response, and operational resilience.
+A strategic leader with a history of managing cross-functional teams and delivering complex security projects on time and within scope.
+Combines deep academic knowledge with hands-on experience to craft innovative, practical solutions for tackling evolving cybersecurity challenges.

 ----